 Nonprofits that qualify as Section 501(c)(3) organizations need not pay federal unemployment taxes.
-However, they must pay state unemployment tax, subject to one exception discussed below.
+However, in most cases they must pay state unemployment tax, unless they choose the alternative payment option discussed below.
 State unemployment taxes can be a real burden.
 They are based on your nonprofit’s payroll and claims history—employers with many claims pay higher taxes than those with few claims.
 Unfortunately, these taxes are likely to get worse.
 With unemployment still high, most states are currently paying out far more in unemployment benefits than they are receiving in revenue.
 Many have had to increase unemployment taxes to make up the shortfall.

 A 501(c)(3) organization has the option of opting out of its state unemployment insurance program.
 Instead of paying a set amount of unemployment tax to the state every year regardless of how many of its employees file claims, it reimburses the state only for unemployment claims the state actually pays out to its former employees.
 This can save big money because nonprofits typically pay more in unemployment taxes than the state pays out for the nonprofit's former employees’ claims.
 In the past, many nonprofits have saved 30% to 40% over five to ten years.